idhantsingh027/agenticrag-bench/README.md

 ## What is this?

-AgenticRAG-Bench is a research benchmark that evaluates **agentic RAG systems** not just on whether the final answer is correct, but on **how the agent behaved** to get there — what it retrieved, how it planned, how many tool calls it wasted, and how much it cost in tokens and latency.
+AgenticRAG-Bench is a research benchmark that evaluates **agentic RAG systems** not just on whether the final answer is correct, but on **how the agent behaved** to get there — what it retrieved, how it planned, how many tool calls it wasted, and how much it cost in tokens.

 > **Core thesis:** RAGAS-style evaluation scores the final answer.
 It cannot see that an agent searched the same query 27 times, wasted 88% of its retrieval calls, or achieved 0.927 answer relevancy while getting 0% of answers actually correct.
 AgenticRAG-Bench measures both the outcome and the process.